happycube/ld-decode/README.md

 `-t` Defines the number of processing threads to use during demodulation, decode cant use more then 6-8 threads per decode currently so using 8 threads is the practical limit as its mostly a single core task.

+> [!CAUTION]
-(note: upon crashing, vhs-decode automatically dumps the last known sample location in the terminal output)
+> Upon crashing, vhs-decode automatically dumps the last known sample location in the terminal output.

 ## [Time Base Correction & Visuals Control](https://github.com/oyvindln/vhs-decode/wiki/Command-List#decode-tbc---time-base-correction-control)